 - Pregnant women with other abnormal genetic test results

 Your health care provider can advise you on whether this test is right for you.
-In the end, only you and your partner can decide whether or not you should have this test.
+In the end, only you and your partner can decide whether you should have this test performed.

 How Is the CVS Test Performed?

 Before undergoing a CVS prenatal test, appropriate genetic counseling, including a detailed discussion regarding the risks and benefits of the procedure, are recommended.

 At the time of initial consultation and counseling, an ultrasound exam will be performed to confirm gestational age (the development stage of the embryo) and the location of the placenta.
 This is done so that CVS can be performed at the appropriate gestational age (which is usually 10 to 12 weeks from the woman's last menstrual period).